adnguyen/2016_Protein_stability_evolution/Protocols/Protocols.md

 **---> OSP!!**

 5)	Centrifuge at high speed for 30 seconds.
 Carefully pipette off the water and discard it in the waste container provided
- * (all waste goes into same container in this protocol → Water, acetonitrile, ammonium bicarbonate, etc).
+ * all waste goes into same container in this protocol → Water, acetonitrile, ammonium bicarbonate, etc.
  * You do not need to change tips because the proteins are still in the gel.
  * **Be careful not to lose the gel pieces in this process.**